2008–09 Stoke City F.C. season: January

-After their embarrassing exit to Hartlepool United in the FA Cup Stoke took on title challengers Liverpool at the Britannia Stadium.
+After their embarrassing exit to Hartlepool United in the FA Cup, Stoke took on title challengers Liverpool at the Britannia Stadium.
 Pulis gave new signing Matthew Etherington his debut as Stoke made a bright start to the match.
-Firstly Delap hit the crossbar from seven yards and then Shawcross put the ball past Reina but the goal was ruled out for offside.
-Liverpool rarely threatened up until the final few minutes when Gerrard hit the woodwork twice, and the match finished in a 0–0 draw.
+Firstly, Delap hit the crossbar from seven yards, and then Shawcross put the ball past Pepe Reina, but the goal was ruled out for offside.
+Liverpool rarely threatened until the final few minutes when Gerrard hit the woodwork twice, and the match finished in a 0–0 draw.

 James Beattie made his Stoke debut against Chelsea following his transfer from Sheffield United.
 Stoke suffered a blow early into the match as both Amdy Faye and Danny Higginbotham had to depart due to injury.
-Stoke took a surprise lead in the 60th minute when Delap broke free and beat Cech.
-Stoke thought they had done enough to claim victory but in the 88th minute Chelsea equalised though Juliano Belletti then Frank Lampard scored with the final kick of the game to give Stoke a bitter defeat.
+Stoke took a surprise lead in the 60th minute when Delap broke free and beat Petr Čech.
+Stoke thought they had done enough to claim victory, but in the 88th minute Chelsea equalised through Juliano Belletti, then Frank Lampard scored with the final kick of the game to give Stoke a bitter defeat.

-Stoke went in the game at Tottenham looking for their first win since the beginning of December.
-However any hopes of getting a result were ended in the first half as Spurs took control ruthlessly and went in at half time 3–0 in the lead.
+Stoke went into the game at Tottenham looking for their first win since the beginning of December.
+However, any hopes of getting a result were ended in the first half, as Spurs took control ruthlessly and went in at half time 3–0 in the lead.
 Stoke did manage to gain a consolation in the second half when Beattie scored his first goal for the club.

-Manchester City made the trip to the Britannia and the end of January and made a bright start with Robinho and Stephen Ireland going closest.
+Manchester City made the trip to the Britannia at the end of January and made a bright start, with Robinho and Stephen Ireland going close to opening the scoring.
 Delap was sent off in the 38th minute when he kicked the ball at Shaun Wright-Phillips after the Man City player fouled Etherington.
-Stoke took the lead against the run of play in the 45th minute when Beattie out jumped Wayne Bridge and headed past Joe Hart.
-Man City controlled the second half but never managed to score the equaliser and Stoke gained a valuable three points.
+Stoke took the lead against the run of play in the 45th minute when Beattie out-jumped Wayne Bridge and headed past Joe Hart.
+Man City controlled the second half but never managed to score the equaliser, and Stoke gained a valuable three points.